If you want to get serious about taking control of your financial life so you can build wealth, it’s time to eliminate car payments.

 My Rate was Super-Low… Yours Might not be

-First of all, if you spent too much money on a vehicle, darlin’ you gotta sell the truck!
+If you spent too much money on a vehicle, darlin’ you gotta sell the truck!
 I don’t have a rule of thumb here.
 Don’t be stupid about it.
 If you make $50,000, don’t buy a new BMW or Acura.
 Buy used or something new and cheap.
 Never lease a car.

 If your interest rate is higher than, say, 4%-5% or so, you could start paying the debt down on a monthly basis instead of a lump sum.
 Assuming you don’t have higher rate credit cards or other debt somewhere else.
 Don’t dig into your emergency fund to pay it off.

 If your rate is higher than 5%+ and you can’t pay the loan down quickly, you might benefit from looking into refinancing the loan.
-LendingTree is one reputable place to get competitive rate quotes.
-I used it for refinancing our house.
-Quotes are free.

 Eliminating car payments from your life may take a few years.
 Work to pay off your current car and drive it into the ground.
 Then plan carefully for how you’ll pay for the next one.